terwer/bugucms/README.md

 ## note

-All refactor with Spring Boot 2.7.0
+The whole project is refactored with Spring Boot 2.7.0